The spin-one Motzkin chain is gapped for any area weight $t<1$: High-imbalance approximations

-As before, the strategy is to map walks in $G^{z}_{p,q}$ to walks in $G^{z-1}_{p,q}$ and obtain an upper bound on $N^{z}_{p,q} / N^{z - 1}_{p,q}$.
-For any $z > 0$, take any $w \in G^{z}_{p,q}$, and let $b_1$ be its rightmost balanced step.
-Since $z>0$, the $R$ segment contains a positive number of balanced steps, and in particular $b_1$ must be in $R$ (Fig. \ref{fig:hip}a).
+As before, the strategy is to map walks in $G^{z+1}_{p,q}$ to walks in $G^{z}_{p,q}$ and obtain an upper bound on $\norm{G^{z+1}_{p,q}}/\norm{G^{z}_{p,q}}$.
+For any $z\ge 0$, take any $w \in G^{z+1}_{p,q}$, and let $b_1$ be its rightmost balanced step.
+Since $z+1>0$, the $R$ segment contains a positive number of balanced steps, and in particular $b_1$ must be in $R$ (Fig. \ref{fig:high_imbalance} (a)).

 The step $b_1$ must be flat or down, because any balanced up-step has a partner to its right.
 The following steps of the proof will require $b_1$ to be flat.
-If instead it is down, find its balancing partner and replace them both by flat steps.
-(This procedure only lowers the area; Fig. \ref{fig:hip}b).
-Note that the two flat steps we've introduced are still balanced, so this leaves the walk in $G^{z}_{p,q}$.
+If instead it is down, find its balancing partner and replace them both by flat steps to lower the area as shown in Fig.~\ref{fig:high_imbalance} (a).
+Note that the two flat steps we've introduced are still balanced, so this leaves the walk in $G^{z+1}_{p,q}$.

 Next, find the first unbalanced up-step $s_1$.
 Since there are at least $(f_2 + c) k$ of them (from the condition on $q$), we see that $s_1$ must be at least $(f_2 + c) k$ positions away from the rightmost end of the chain, i.e. at least $ck$ positions to the left of the boundary between $L$ and $R$.
 As $ b_1$ is in $R$, we obtain that the distance between the two is at least $ck$: